BoothGroup/GPSKet/scripts/ARGPS/README.md

 - [ml_collections](https://github.com/google/ml_collections): configuration file data structures

 ## Example
-To start a VMC optimization on the Heisenberg lattice with the `ARGPS` model for 100 steps, for example, run the following command from the `scripts` folder:
+To start a VMC optimization on the Heisenberg lattice with the `ARGPS` model for 100 steps, for example, run the following command from the `scripts/ARGPS` folder:
 ```
-python -m argps.vmc --workdir=/path/to/run --config=ARGPS/argps/configs/heisenberg2d.py:ARGPS --config.max_steps=100
+python -m argps.vmc --workdir=/path/to/run --config=./argps/configs/heisenberg2d.py:ARGPS --config.max_steps=100
 ```
 This will load the configuration file `argps/configs/heisenberg2d.py`, set the model to `ARGPS` and override the default setting of the `max_steps` parameter.
 Any other parameter in the config can be overidden like this.